Nakuru, Kenya: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-February in this region is a perfect temperature.
+March in this region is a perfect temperature.
 Temperatures average in the low 70s F (low 20s C), with daytime temperatures significantly higher.
-It rains about a third of the time.
+It rains regularly.

 What to wear/what to pack: